 “Well, I understand that honey.
 But wouldn’t that be a kind thing to do?”

 “Yeah.”
-As she looks in the boy’s direction with her compassionate eyes and hesitating anticipation.
+As she looked in the boy’s direction with her compassionate eyes and hesitating anticipation.

 “Okay.
 I am so embarrassed…”